jakubcekala/ShoppingApp/README.md

-The purpose of this repository is to use Shopping app implemented in https://github.com/mrnirva/ShoppingApp to create a testing framework based on Espresso and Kaspresso/KakaoCup frameworks.
+The purpose of this repository is to use Shopping app implemented in https://github.com/mrnirva/ShoppingApp to create a testing framework based on Espresso and Kaspresso/KakaoCup.

-Example of Allure report of executed test cases:
+Example of Allure report for executed test cases: